rai-project/mlmodelscope/docs/deeplearning.md

 ## Model

-A DL model is ...
+A DL model is an 'object' created after training from an DL algorithm, given an input, produces an output.

 ### Specification